Legal Advice Process

-How long will it take for a LawBite lawyer to reply to my enquiry?
+How long will it take for a access to a lawyer available through our Platform (a LawBrief) to reply to my enquiry?

 We aim to respond to all legal enquiries within 2 working hours.
 You will initially be contacted by one of our administrators.
 They work Monday to Friday from 9 am to 6pm.
 These are trained paralegals who will speak with you, take some details, and make sure we have understood your issue completely.
-They will then match you with the right lawyer from our Platform, who will be expertly qualified to deal with your issue.
-You can then arrange a free initial call with your designated lawyer at a time to suit you, receive an acknowledgement from one of our lawyers to say that your enquiry is being reviewed, along with a quotation (where appropriate) and an estimate of the length of time (and associated cost) it will take to resolve your enquiry.
+They will then match you with the right LawBrief, who will be expertly qualified to deal with your issue.
+You can then arrange a free initial call with your designated lawyer at a time to suit you, receive an acknowledgement from one of the LawBriefs to say that your enquiry is being reviewed, along with a quotation (where appropriate) and an estimate of the length of time (and associated cost) it will take to resolve your enquiry.

 Can I really speak to a lawyer for free?

 YES!
-Here at LawBite we believe in helping all small businesses and we offer all new users of the site a free 15 minute consultation with one of our lawyers.
-We will do everything we can to make sure the lawyer contacts you within one working day.
+Here at LawBite we believe in helping all small businesses and we offer all new users of the site a free 15 minute consultation with one of the LawBriefs accessed through our Platform.
+We will do everything we can to make sure the LawBrief contacts you within one working day.
 Our promise to you is that by the end of the initial call you will have a clear idea of the options available to you to take things forward.

 On the rare occasion that we cannot locate a specialist to assist your specific needs we will always do our best to put you in touch with one of our partner law firms.
-We can't promise that they'll have the same rates as the lawyers on our platform but we'll always try to locate the most cost effective option available.
+We can't promise that they'll have the same rates as the LawBriefs available through our Platform but we'll always try to locate the most cost effective option available.

 How can I upload a document for a lawyer to look at or review?